Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Life-Cycle Model Simulation

 where $\tilde{F}$ denotes the distribution from the simulation.

-We use the HPI and labor income to determine each household's home value at purchase.
-The holding period return of the housing capital is then determined by the housing capital return $r^h_{it}$.
+The home value at the time of purchase is set to three times the household's annual labor income in that period, following \citet{li2007lifecycle}.
+Households will have a payment-to-income ratio of 3, which mirrors the institutional practice of ``front-end ratio'' of 31\% required by Federal Housing Administration (FHA) and common debt-to-income ratio of 36\% required by conventional lenders such as Fannie Mae and Freddie Mac.
+Thereafter, the home value evolves according to the simulated housing capital appreciation rate $r^h_{it}$.
 Homeowners must pay a per-period maintenance cost $c_{m}H_{it}$, where $H_{it}$ is the house value and $c_{m}$ is the maintenance cost rate, and will receive the rental yield $r^c_{it}H^v_{it}$ if they have a second vacant home for lease with a housing capital $H^v_{it}$.
-We set maintenance costs (property tax, fees to Homeowner Association or HOA, home insurance, and regular maintenance and repair, etc.) to 2.5\% of the home value in our simulations.
+We set maintenance costs, including property taxes, homeowner association fees, home insurance, and routine maintenance and repair expenses, to 2\% of the home value in our simulation \citep{cocco2020aging,yao2004optimal,nakajima2017reverse}.
+We also consider other maintenance levels in our mechanism analysis.
 Note that we do not impose any tax from holding stocks.
 In real life, even with common retirement saving accounts, households have to pay the deferred tax when they take out their savings.
-If homeownership positively influences life cycle wealth accumulation, the exclusion of tax from stock holdings would make the economic size downward biased.
+If homeownership positively influences life-cycle wealth accumulation, the exclusion of tax from stock holdings would bias the economic magnitude downward.

 On the other hand, renters must pay the rental cost $r^c_{it}P^h_{it}$, where $P^h_{it}$ is the price of one unit of housing capital.
 Additionally, we introduce transaction costs for the housing market.
 Households must pay $c_h$ of the house value when purchasing or selling a home.
-We set the transaction costs (legal fees, broker commission, loan origination fees, etc.) to 3\% of the home value in our simulations.
+We set the transaction costs, including legal fees, broker commissions, and loan origination fees, to 2\% of the home value at both purchase and sale in our simulation.\footnote{In unreported analysis, our results do not change even if we increase the one-way transaction costs to 4\%.}

 \justifying \paragraph{Labor Income} We assume that a couple within a household has independent labor income.
-The labor income $Y_{it}$ of each individual during the working life follows \cite{guvenen2021data} to incorporate individual heterogeneity, permanent and transitory shocks, and unemployment shocks:
+The labor income $Y_{it}$ of each individual during the working life follows \cite{guvenen2021data}, incorporating individual heterogeneity, permanent and transitory shocks, and unemployment shocks: